hashgraph/did-sdk-java/zero-knowledge/README.md

 ## Dependencies
 At the moment, the module is using a local dependency `sc-common-cryptolib-0.1.0.jar`, based on the public repo [sc_cryptolib_common](https://github.com/HorizenOfficial/sc_cryptolib_common).
-Just run the [script](https://github.com/HorizenOfficial/sc_cryptolib_common/blob/master/build/build_jar_tweedle.sh) to obtain the compiled jar; at the moment the jar is located in `did-sdk-java/zero-knowledge/src/main/resources/jars/x86/sc-common-cryptolib-0.1.0.jar`.
+Just run the [script](https://github.com/HorizenOfficial/sc_cryptolib_common/blob/master/build/build_jar_tweedle.sh) to obtain the compiled jar; at the moment the jar is located in `did-sdk-java/zero-knowledge/src/main/resources/jars/x86/sc-common-cryptolib-0.1.0.jar` and it's working only on x86 architecture.